 Around 90% of deaf children are born to hearing families and over 75% attend mainstream schools with little or no specialist provision.
 Lack of support often means that they encounter communication barriers every day of their lives at school and in their social and home lives.
 As a result, deaf children commonly experience social isolation, poor mental health, low self-esteem and poor educational outcomes.

-Making a museum accessible to visitors who are D/deaf or hearing impaired is about creating an equal experience for these visitors.
+Making a museum accessible to visitors who are D/deaf or hard of hearing is about creating an equal experience for these visitors.
 It’s important to understand that every deaf person is different – with different levels of deafness, hearing aids or cochlear implants, technology and communication preferences.
 Some of the suggestions in this resource include making relatively small tweaks to the existing programme to be deaf friendly, whereas others will involve deeper cultural change and understanding across the organisation.

 Definition of D/deaf: